mcneel/developer.rhino3d.com/_guide_topics/rhinopython/what-is-rhinopython.md

 ## Where can you use Python in Rhino?

 Python can be used all over Rhino in many different ways.
 Python can be used to create

 - Interactive scripts.
 - New custom commands.
 - Create new plug-ins.
 - Read and Write customized file formats.
 - Interact with cloud applications.
-- Create realtime links to other applications
+- Create real-time links to other applications
 - Create customer Grasshopper components
 - Store and display project specific information beyond what basic Rhino can store.